 Introduction [4][5][6]

-Peas (pisum sativum) are cultivated from humans for a long time.
-A lot of different breeds exist.
+Peas (Pisum sativum) have been cultivated by humans for a long time, and hence a plethora of varieties exist.
 Two of them are “Douche de Provence” and “Rapido”, which are used in this experiment.
 “Douche de Provence” peas belong to the dwarf peas, which are smaller than normal pea plants.
 The growth of plants is influenced by gibberellins like gibberellic acid (GA3).
 Gibberellins belongs to a big family of tetracyclic, diterpenoid growth regulators.
 A higher concentration of GA3 results in excessive organ elongation.
 When plants have specific mutations, it become insensitive to GA3.
 Plants who have such a mutation are labelled as dwarf plants, like “Douche de Provence” peas.

-The effect of GA3 to the growth of plants was already found in 1938, when a rice plant was infected with a fungus.
+The effect of GA3 on the growth of plants was already found in 1938, when a rice plant was infected with a fungus.
 The fungus produced GA3, which led to an excessive growth of stems.
 The increasing of the volume of the plant organs due to GA3 is achieved by cell expansion and higher cell division rates.

 Hypothesis